The-Mastoget-Organization/about/README.md

 Used to redirect main indexed traffic to the main processor or to the emergency processor.<br>
 ✓Mastoget - x10 Hosting

-## Main Processor
+## Main Processors
 It gathers the data from a relay.<br>
+✓Mastogetprocessor - Vercel<br>
+✓Getmasprocessor - Vercel<br>
+✓Masgetprocessor - Vercel<br>
-✓Mastogetprocessor - Vercel
+✓Mastoprocessor - Vercel

 ## Emergency Processor
 In case that the main processor is down, a processor located on the same server as the redirector.
 Its performance was not great but atleast its there to make sure that our system will avoid downtimes.<br>